agentlang-ai/agentlang-docs/docs/design-studio/data-model/entities/add-attribute.md

 ### **Step 6: Assign Identifier and Default Value (Optional)**

-Depending on your needs and the platform's capabilities, you might have additional options to consider:
+The add-attribute dialogue may have some additional options to consider:

 - **Identifier:** You can assign an identifier to the attribute to indicate uniqueness or other characteristics.
 This could include options like "unique," "optional," etc.
 - **Default Value:** You can also assign an optional default value to the attribute, which is used when no specific value is provided.